OpenLEADR/openleadr-rs/README.md

 The [OpenADR alliance](https://www.openadr.org/) is responsible for the standard, which can be [downloaded](https://www.openadr.org/specification) free of charge.

 This implementation is still work-in-progress.
-We aim for a first field-test-ready release in Dec 2024 / Jan 2025.

 Thanks to our sponsors [ElaadNL](https://elaad.nl/en/) and [Tweede golf](https://tweedegolf.nl/en) for making this work possible.